NYC Leading Causes of Death

 Using dplyr, I deleted any information pertaining to ethnicities that were not clearly defined by race ("Other Race/ Ethnicity", and "Not Stated/Unknown").
 I then renamed the factors under Ethnicity and Sex to simpler terms.
 Afterward, the number of deaths and death rates were transformed from character strings to numeric values.

 In the seven-year span, 418,760 people died.
 Of the total, 49.3% of them were White, 26.5% were Black, 17.9% were Hispanic and 6.29% were Asian.
 In regards to sex, 51.2% of deaths were women.
 Interestingly, more White women died than all Asian, Black, and Hispanic women combined.

 I decided to use a box plot to determine the leading cause of death regardless of sex or race.
 The plot shows it is heart disease followed by cancer which makes up for 59.7% of deaths.
 Also, here we notice three outliers in heart disease which represent White female deaths from 2007-2009.

 Diving deeper, the data suggest that on average more White men and women die from cancer and heart disease than any other race.

 Globally we can see that the amount of deaths ascribed to heart disease has been declining while that of cancer relatively remained the same.

-The leading cause of death regardless of race, sex or year is heart disease followed by cancer.
-Though death by heart disease has steadily been decreasing in NYC general, for some ethnicities it is the exact opposite.
-For example, from 2007-2009, most Asians regardless of sex has died from heart disease.
+The leading cause of death regardless of race, sex, or year is heart disease followed by cancer.
+Though death by heart disease has steadily been decreasing in NYC in general, for some ethnicities it is the exact opposite.
+For example, from 2007-2009, most Asians regardless of sex have died from heart disease.
 However, in 2010, cancer took the lead and remained the number one cause of death for the next 4 years.